menandmice/micetro_docs/guides/admin-manual/admin_script_name_validation_policy.rst

 **Restrictions**:

-Scripts cannot be have paths outside of the ``scripts`` folder or any of its sub-folders.
+Scripts cannot have paths outside of the ``scripts`` folder or any of its sub-folders.
 Validation checks ensure that the script file exists on the server.

 You cannot specify an interpreter as part of the script name value.
 On Windows, the interpreter is determined by the script file's extension.
 On Linux, a ``shebang`` indicates the interpreter.